 One or more of the Trustees has been paid remuneration or has received other benefits from an employment with the Trust.
-Only the CEO receives remuneration in respect of services provided in undertaking the role of CEO under a contract of employment, and not in respect of services provided as a Trustee.
+The Headteacher and other Staff Trustees only receive remuneration in respect of services they provide undertaking the roles of Headteacher and staff members under their contracts of employment, and not in respect of their services as Trustees.